 3) Audit Your Images & Graphics

 Images can quite literally make or break the performance of your website.
 While I know that you may have some images on there that are near and dear to your heart, ask for an outsiders opinion.
-Often I have to wrestle a favourite image from a client but it’s for their own good…I promise!
+Often I have to wrestle a favorite image from a client but it’s for their own good…I promise!

 - When was your site built?
 If the image is more than 5 or 6 years old, it’s probably time to let it go.